Sapnil-Bhowmick/Ticket-System-BE/README.md

 # A Note
   - Features implememented , Demo Credentials and Live Demo Link  --> Is provided in the Frontend Repo ReadMe (https://github.com/Sapnil-Bhowmick/Ticket-System-FE)

+# All Code is present in the Branch -> Analytics